2015 (Volume 23, Number 1) issue of JSE is now available. The table of

 Contents.
-This issue includes six regular articles, two Research on
+This issue includes three regular articles, three Data Sets

 We hope you